Navaneeth-Sharma/Speech_Recognition_of_Digits/README.md

 CNN uses a basic Image processing technique of convolution of 2 images.
 Here Conv 2D is used, which is powerful for the images.
 After Creation of the model, recorded voice input is fed to the model, and the model predicts digit of the given Voice signal.
-This project uses Speech Recognition of Digits
-Department of Electronics & Communication Engineering Page 2 python for developing the model, due to the vastness of Deep learning libraries present for python.
+This project uses python for developing the model, due to the vastness of Deep learning libraries present for python.